OpenNebula/vOneCloud-docs/docs/source/security_and_resource_consumption_control/users_groups.rst

 A **group** in vOneCloud is an authorization boundary for users, but it can also be used to partition the cloud infrastructure and define what resources are available to each group.

 A **resource provider** is a set of physical hosts and associated datastores and virtual networks, which is logically grouped into a cluster.
-When you assign a resource provider to a group, users in that group will be able to use the Datastores and Virtual Networks of that cluster.
+When you assign a resource provider to a group, users in that group will be able to use resources of that cluster.

 A group and an associated resource provider forms a **Virtual Datacenter (VDC)**.
 VDCs are a great way to partition your cloud into smaller clouds, with their administrator and users, completely isolated from other VDCs.